 Vienna is like a fine old Cabernet waiting patiently to be consumed.
 My problem is I feel like another bottle already.

-Getting there: Austrian Airlines fly direct to Vienna from Sydney daily.
+Austrian Airlines fly direct to Vienna from Sydney daily.
+You can also visit Vienna on a European river cruise.

-Accommodation: Try the excellently located, and romantically furnished Hotel Tyrol on the Mariahilferstrase
+Try the excellently located, and romantically furnished Hotel Tyrol on the Mariahilferstrase.